megahertz/secrypt/README.md

 - Encrypted data is saved close to the original file with `.enc` extension.
 - AES-256-CBC is used for encryption
-- Pretty small, a bit more than 300 lines of code.
+- Pretty small, a bit less than 400 lines of code.
 So it can be analyzed easily.
 - It can be used as a standalone [script](https://raw.githubusercontent.com/megahertz/secrypt/master/src/index.js) .
 It's helpful when you don't trust a third-party package to manage your